dotnet/docs/docs/architecture/dapr-for-net-developers/reference-application.md

 1. The set of core backend microservices includes functionality required for an online store.
 Each microservice is self-contained and independent of the others.
 Note how each microservice isolates a specific *business capability*:

-   - The Identity microservice manages authentication and identity.
+   - The basket service manages the customer's shopping basket experience.
-   - The Catalog microservice manages product items available for sale.
+   - The catalog service manages product items available for sale.
-   - The Basket microservice manages the customer's shopping basket experience.
+   - The identity service manages authentication and identity.
-   - The Ordering microservice handles all aspects of placing and managing orders.
+   - The ordering service handles all aspects of placing and managing orders.
-   - The Payment microservice transacts the customer's payment.
+   - The payment service transacts the customer's payment.

    Each service has its own persistent storage.
 Adhering to microservice [best practices](../cloud-native/distributed-data#database-per-microservice-why), there's not a shared datastore with which all services interact.